prashjet/popkinmocks/docs/source/index.rst

 `popkinmocks` is a toolkit to create models of the stellar content of galaxies and produce mock observations of Integral Field Unit (IFU) datacubes.

-Models are specified as distributions over stellar population and kinematic parameters, which can be created either (i) using a provided library of galactic component with parameterised forms of their morphologies, kinematics, star formation histories, and chemical enrichments, or (ii) using particle-data from simulations.
-Once you specify a model distribution, `popkinmocks` provides tools to evaluate the stellar integrated-light contribution to the IFU datacube, and derived properties of the distribution such as (mass or light weighted) marginal and conditional distributions, and moments.
+Models in `popkinmocks` are distributions over stellar population and kinematic parameters.
+These can be created either using particle data from simulations, or a provided library of parametric galactic components.
+Given a model, `popkinmocks` provides tools to evaluate the stellar integrated-light contribution to the IFU datacube, and derived properties of the distribution such as (mass or light weighted) moments, and conditional and marginal probability functions.

 User Guide
 ==================